Sonic the Hedgehog: Animation

 Jaleel White voiced Sonic in DIC Entertainment's three Sonic animated series.

 In 1992, Sega approached the American Broadcasting Company (ABC) about producing two television series—"a syndicated show for the after-school audience" and a Saturday-morning cartoon—based on Sonic.
 Kalinske "had seen how instrumental the launch of He-Man and the Masters of the Universe cartoon series was to the success of the toyline" during his time at Mattel and believed that success could be recreated using Sonic.
 The two cartoons, the syndicated Adventures of Sonic the Hedgehog (1993) and ABC's Sonic the Hedgehog (1993–1994), were produced by DIC Entertainment.
 DIC also produced a Sonic Christmas special in 1996, and Sonic Underground in 1999, to promote Sonic Adventure.
 DIC's Sonic adaptations are generally not held in high regard.

 Adventures of Sonic the Hedgehog comprises 65 episodes overseen by Ren & Stimpy director Kent Butterworth and features slapstick humor in the vein of Looney Tunes.
 The 26-episode Sonic the Hedgehog (commonly called Sonic SatAM) features a bleak setting in which Eggman has conquered the world, while Sonic is a member of a resistance force that opposes him.
 The series was canceled after two seasons.
 Sonic Underground was planned to last 65 episodes, but only 40 were produced.
 The series follows Sonic and his siblings Manic and Sonia, who use the power of music to fight Eggman and reunite with their mother.
 In all three DiC series, Sonic is voiced by Family Matters star Jaleel White.

 In Japan, Sega and Sonic Team collaborated with Studio Pierrot to produce a two-part original video animation (OVA), Sonic the Hedgehog, released direct-to-video in Japan in 1996.
 To coincide with Sonic Adventures Western release in 1999, ADV Films released the OVA in North America as a 55-minute film, Sonic the Hedgehog: The Movie.
 Produced with input from Naka and Ohshima, the OVA is loosely based on Sonic CD, with elements from Sonic the Hedgehog 2 and 3, and recounts Sonic's efforts to stop a generator taken over by Eggman from exploding and destroying their world.
 Patrick Lee of The A.V.
-Clubs said the OVA was "the only cartoon to adapt the look, sound, and feel of the Sonic games", with familiar scenes and music.
+Club said the OVA was "the only cartoon to adapt the look, sound, and feel of the Sonic games", with familiar scenes and music.